kfilipcic/My-Photomath-App/README.md

 If you wish to train the model, you need to have folders containing training data which are named exactly as the class names (which can be found in `training_script.py`).
 Then, you can run the command `python training_script.py model_name.h5`, where "model_name.h5" is the desired name of the output trained model.

-The dataset used for training the model used can be found here: https://drive.google.com/file/d/17v3znAKW5XC60eo5W_86JhKxISdLmoWF/view?usp=sharing
+The dataset used for training the model can be found here: https://drive.google.com/file/d/17v3znAKW5XC60eo5W_86JhKxISdLmoWF/view?usp=sharing

 ## Making predictions and calculating expressions without the Web app